enets/enets2-php-sdk/README.md

 Use this method to calculate HMAC from a json-formatted payload.

 *query()*
 Use this method to perform query to NETS system.

 *run()*
 Use this method to execute te script required to send transaction request to NETS system.
-Note that it is currently supported only submission mode B (Browser to Server).

 *getFrontendResponse()*
 Use those method to get the response data from redirection and return an array, containing the processing result, for further processing.